It’s taken seven years, but 2degrees is making money for its shareholders.

 This was clear after the 2013 700 MHz spectrum auction.
 Government offered spectrum at a low price, in part to level the playing field.
 Vodafone and Telecom picked up three blocks each at $22 million.
 2degrees could only afford two.
 The final block then sold to Telecom for $83 million.

 Since then the company’s strategy has been to move away from a narrow mobile focus.
-It built a third major full-service telco.
+Sherriff turned it into New Zealand’s third major full-service telco.

 - Carriers fret about something they call ARPU or average revenue per customer.
 It’s one thing to have lots of customers, but what matters more is that they each spend enough.
 The spend has to cover the carrier’s costs.
 In effect, this is what has changed for 2degrees.
 Pre-paid customers tend to spend far less than post-pay customers. ↩︎